bytecodealliance/component-docs/component-model/src/language-support/go.md

 ## 2. Determine which World the Component will Implement

 The `wasip2` target of TinyGo assumes that the component is targeting `wasi:cli/command@0.2.0` world so it requires the imports of `wasi:cli/imports@0.2.0`.
 We need to include them in the `add.wit`.

-Tools like `wkg` can be handy to build a complete WIT package by resolving the imports.
+Tools like `wkg` can be convenient to build a complete WIT package by resolving the imports.

 ```wit
 # wit/add.wit